This original print by artist Jamilla Okubo was commissioned for the 2022 PayPal Maggie Lena Walker Award

 Why Diamond: Throughout her career, Diamond Walton has worked alongside community members to mobilize financial, social, and human capital to reduce disparities.
 After nearly a decade in the public health sector, she started to explore how wealth functions as a social determinant of health.
 This led her to found Elpida Social Capital LLC where she coaches clients on how to use their resources and networks to reduce the racial wealth gap.

-Why her work matters: Wealth transfer is an essential component to wealth building; however, black families are five times less likely than white families to receive a sizable inheritance.
+Why her work matters: Wealth transfer is an essential component to wealth building; however, black families are

 How she’s making an impact: Walton founded Elpida Social Capital to help clients invest financial and social capital in historically marginalized communities and, two years ago, launched the Black Student Debt Freedom Fund (BSDF), to help pay off the student loan debt of Black graduates.
 Her next initiative is the launch of Jubilant Circle – a new, simple, and celebratory way to help close the racial wealth gap through anonymous wealth transfer.